marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-types.rst

     A { /* ... */ };
     struct __attribute__ ((copy ( (struct A *)0)) B { /* ... */ };

-.. option:: deprecated
+.. gcc-attr:: deprecated

   .. index:: deprecated type attribute

-  The :option:`deprecated` attribute results in a warning if the type is used anywhere in the source file.
+  The :gcc-attr:`deprecated` attribute results in a warning if the type is used anywhere in the source file.
 This is useful when identifying types that are expected to be removed in a future version of a program.
   If possible, the warning also includes the location of the declaration